 So How Do I Learn To Foster Self-Love?

 The steps you choose to take to foster more self-love will be very personal.
-You can choose to go on a deep personal healing journey through various books, course material, lectures or retreats.
-Others may reach out to a counsellor, coach, guru or like-minded community to offer a support system during their transition into a life based on personal compassion.
+You can choose to go on a deep personal healing journey through various books, course material, lectures, or retreats.
+Others may reach out to a counselor, coach, guru, or like-minded community to offer a support system during their transition into a life based on personal compassion.
 It can be as easy as starting your day with positive, self-loving affirmations, or as intense as signing up for a lengthy retreat program at one of the thousands of different centers around the world.

-In any case, we literally need to re-wire our brain if we want to live our life from a space of self-love, care and compassion.
-Our childhood, education and cultural conditioning of making us feel less than worthy of love runs deep within our subconscious.
-However, everything is possible to be turned around if we only have the will, desire or motivation to do so.
+In any case, we literally need to re-wire our brain if we want to live our life from a space of self-love, care, and compassion.
+Our childhood, education, and cultural conditioning of making us feel less than worthy of love runs deep within our subconscious.
+However, everything is possible to be turned around if we only have the will, desire, or motivation to do so.
 Some of you reading this may think that it sounds too complicated, or like too much work, or that it will be too painful to uncover and heal old wounds to bring you back to a space of loving yourself.
-While all of that may be valid, I cannot imagine living any other way as the quality of your life and your choices is completely shifted to a level of joy, purpose, meaning, satisfaction and appreciation for life that is beyond the imagination of many.
+While all of that may be valid, I cannot imagine living any other way as the quality of your life and your choices are completely shifted to a level of joy, purpose, meaning satisfaction, and appreciation for life that is beyond the imagination of many.

 So no matter how we go about it, fostering self-love is an ongoing life journey, and very personal for each person.
 Going on this journey won’t always be easy, but it will always be rewarding.
 There is no sweeter gift than the realization that we are whole, perfect and all the joy we seek is within us.